 Facebook users are not just car buyers.
 They are bike enthusiasts, Walking Dead cult followers, swimsuit shoppers, and small business owners.
 Even though your competition is more fierce with Facebook ads than it is with search ads, your ads themselves can also be more fierce.

 Take your time when choosing the creative photos and text for your Facebook ads.
 We suggest using carousel ads instead of single images.
 Carousel ads allow you to use multiple photos in one ad, giving you a better chance of catching someone’s attention.

 Okay, let’s get out of the weeds.
 What do all these factors lead to when creating your dealership’s Facebook budget?

 Start small.
 You can always add budget later if you need to.

 Would you be interested in learning more about Facebook ads strategy?
-We have a free webinar series just for Facebook advertising.
+We have a free video series just for Facebook advertising for auto dealerships.